 Want to know more?
 Take a look at our detailed Kajabi vs Teachable comparison.

-Kartra presents itself as an all-in-one online business platform and has emerged as one of the most popular Kajabi alternatives in the past year or so.
+Kartra presents itself as an all-in-one online business platform and has emerged as one of the most popular Kajabi alternatives over the past couple of years.

-Unlike Kajabi, Kartra isn’t just focused on knowledge commerce businesses but it also caters to other business models like eCommerce, SaaS products, etc.
+Unlike Kajabi, Kartra isn’t just focused on knowledge commerce businesses but it also caters to other models like eCommerce businesses, SaaS products, etc.

 Another difference is that Kartra is first a sales & marketing platform and so it offers a more powerful and extensive range of features including better email marketing automation tools.

 On top of that, there are some other features that are either lacking or missing in Kajabi:

 - Shopping Cart – It has a much larger library of checkout page templates, offers more flexible pricing options, includes EU VAT support as well as has more powerful affiliate marketing tools.

 - Video Marketing – Kartra lets you insert lead capture forms, display call-to-actions as well as tag your viewers based on how they interact with your video.

 - Calendar Scheduling – Kartra has inbuilt tools for letting you schedule 1:1 sessions with your customers and clients.

 - Helpdesks – You can create a fully-fledged helpdesk portal with support ticketing and live chat features.